-- 2.7.9.3 Financial institutions are required to maintain records of having ensured that sufficient due diligence has been undertaken by the remitting bank on the underlying client and the origin of the funds in respect of the funds passed through their accounts. - 2.7.9.4 Financial institutions are required to also guard against establishing correspondent relationships with high risk foreign banks (e.g. shell banks with no physical presence in any country) or with correspondent banks that permit their accounts to be used by such banks. - 2.7.9.5 Staff dealing with correspondent banking accounts are required to be trained to recognize higher risk circumstances and be prepared to challenge the correspondents over irregular activity (whether isolated transactions or trends) and to submit a suspicious activity report to the CBN and NFIU. - 2.7.9.6 Financial institutions are required to terminate their accounts with correspondent banks that fail to provide satisfactory answers to reasonable questions including confirming the identity of customers involved in unusual or suspicious circumstances.
+- 2,7.9.2.
+The volume and nature of transactions flowing through correspondent accounts with financial institutions from high risk jurisdictions or those with inadequacies or material deficiencies should be monitored against expected levels and destinations and any material variances should be checked. - 2.7.9.3.
+Financial institutions are required to maintain records of having ensured that sufficient due diligence has been undertaken by the remitting bank on the underlying client and the origin of the funds in respect of the funds passed through their accounts. - 2.7.9.4.
+Financial institutions are required to also guard against establishing correspondent relationships with high risk foreign banks (e.g. shell banks) or with correspondent banks that permit their accounts to be used by such banks. - 2.7.9.5.
+Staff dealing with correspondent banking accounts are required to be trained to recognize higher risk circumstances and be prepared to challenge the correspondents over irregular activity (whether isolated transactions or trends) and to submit a suspicious activity report to the NFIU. - 2.7.9.6.
+Financial institutions are required to terminate their accounts with correspondent banks that fail to provide satisfactory answers to reasonable questions including confirming the identity of customers involved in unusual or suspicious circumstances. - 2.7.10.1 When one financial institution acquires the business and accounts of another financial institution, it is not necessary for the identity of all the existing customers to be re-identified, provided that all the underlying customers' records are acquired with the business.
+It is, however, important to carry out due diligence enquiries to confirm that the acquired institution had conformed with the requirements in this Regulation.